 AMP and some of its Members are subject to NERC registration requirements and compliance obligations with respect to specific reliability standards.
 AMP is registered with NERC as, and is responsible for compliance with reliability standards applicable to, a Generation Owner, Generation Operator, and Resource Planner.
-Additionally, AMPT, as a TO is responsible for compliance with reliability standards applicable to a transmission owner as well as those standards delegated from PJM as the Transmission Operator.
+Additionally, AMPT, as a TO, is responsible for compliance with reliability standards applicable to a transmission owner as well as those standards delegated from PJM as the Transmission Operator.
 Entities registered with NERC are subject to periodic audit for their compliance with applicable reliability standards.
 AMP is audited for compliance on a six-year cycle.
-AMP recently participated in a RFC audit on the Generation Owner, Generation Operator and Resource Planner standards.
-AMP has received the audit report and is working with RFC staff to develop final conclusions.
-The prior RFC audit was in 2010 for the period of June 18, 2007 to October 1, 2010 and resulted in a finding that AMP was compliant with thirty-seven (37) applicable requirements with three (3) possible violation(s) identified that were resolved through the payment of \$25,000 by AMP and the agreement to implement certain remedial measures.
+AMP participated in a RFC audit on the Generation Owner, Generation Operator and Resource Planner standards in 2018.
+No monetary violations were identified by RFC.
+AMP participated in a Critical Infrastructure Protection Self-Certification in 2020 and RFC identified no findings.